rland93/mlsuio/content/posts/you-have-type-1-2.md

 This is really kind of ugly code, but we only need to do it once, and we only have 1500 data points.

 We can then use python's great `multiprocessing` module to fit all of our parameters in parallel.
 I'm going to do this for all 30 patients (adults, children, and adolescents) at once, just to see what my outputs are.
-So here, we haev a big list of `args`, which are themselves each dictionaries.
+So here, we have a big list of `args`, which are themselves each dictionaries.
 For each `arg` in the list, we'll pass it into `fitfn`.
 Once fitfn is done, we put the column (`arg["c"]`) and the fitted model (`arg["gp"]`) into a list.
 That list is called `models` and when `pool.map` is done, it is full of column names `"c"`'s, and models -- the output of each `fitfn` call.

 ```python
 from multiprocessing import Pool